ncalteen/actions-docker-training/Exercises/11-Create-CT-Actions.md

    git commit -am 'Add linting workflow'
    ```

-When we push a change to a branch, the GitHub Action will clone the repository
-code base, and run the Super Linter against the changes.

-## Running your GitHub Action

-1. Remove super linter to get checks passing.

-1. Open a pull request with the `CT` branch into the `main` branch.
+4. Open a pull request to merge the `ct` branch into the `main` branch

-   In the pull request, you will see the GitHub Actions job running and its
+   In the pull request, you will see the _CT_ workflow running and the results
-   results.
-You can review the logs of the run and the steps it took by clicking
+   when it completes.
+You can review the logs of the run and the steps it took
-   on **Details** next to the GitHub Action.
+   by selecting **Details** next to the action.
 You can experiment with this
-   Action, but making additional updates to the code and committing it.
+   action by making additional updates to the code and committing it.

-1. Merge the pull request.
+   For now, we will ignore Super Linter and merge the pull request.

+5. Select **Merge pull request**
+6. Select **Close pull request**
+7. Select **Delete branch**